Homeland Security Cutter-Icebreaker

 Addressing an Urgent Need: The Light Icebreaker Replacement with ATON Capabilities

-The new Light Icebreakers will be equipped with Aids to Navigation (ATON) capabilities.
+The new HSC-Ls will be equipped with aids to navigation (ATON) capabilities.
 This means they can perform vital tasks such as quickly restoring damaged or missing navigational aids after storms or accidents.

-To address the urgent need for Light Icebreakers with ATON capabilities, the Coast Guard plans to build seven new Light Icebreakers.
+The Coast Guard plans to build seven HSC-Ls.
 These new vessels will be designed to operate efficiently in a variety of ice conditions, providing safe passage and navigation for vessels of all sizes.

 Expanding Capacity: Medium Icebreakers

-In addition to the Light Icebreakers, the Coast Guard also recognizes the need to replace its aging Medium Icebreakers.
-The Coast Guard is planning for a total of 11 Medium Icebreakers.
+In addition to the HSC-L class, the Coast Guard also recognizes the need to replace its aging medium icebreakers, comprised of the 140-foot Bay-class icebreaking tugs, which were commissioned into service between 1978-1988.
+The Coast Guard recently completed a service life extension program on the class through the In-Service Vessel Sustainment Program to ensure continued operations and address mission readiness and habitability issues.
+The Coast Guard is planning for a total of 11 homeland security cutter-medium icebreakers (HSC-M).
 While primarily focused on icebreaking, these vessels will also contribute to overall maritime safety and security, particularly on the Great Lakes and along the Atlantic coast, supporting a wider range of missions, including search and rescue.

 Strengthening Icebreaking Capacity on the Great Lakes: Heavy Icebreakers

-To address the unique challenges of ice navigation on the Great Lakes, particularly in severe winters, the Coast Guard is also proposing the construction of one additional Heavy Icebreaker.
-This additional Icebreaker will join the Coast Guard Cutter Mackinaw, which is the current Great Lakes Heavy Icebreaker.
+To address the unique challenges of ice navigation on the Great Lakes, particularly in severe winters, the Coast Guard is also proposing the construction of one additional homeland security cutter-heavy icebreaker (HSC-H).
+This additional icebreaker will join the Coast Guard Cutter Mackinaw, which provides heavy icebreaking capability in the Great Lakes.
 Combined, these vessels will break through thick ice formations, ensuring that vital shipping channels remain open; assist vessels trapped in ice; clear the channel to keep commerce moving through the icy waterways; and mitigate ice jams and flooding, which will reduce the risk of damage to infrastructure and communities along the waterways.